catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 A. EIA Forms
 ^^^^^^^^^^^^
-**3.A.1)** Use the Jupyter notebook ``devtools/eia-etl-debug.ipynb`` to run the extract process independently for each dataset.
-Given that there are hundreds of columns mapped across all the different EIA spreadsheets, you'll almost certainly find some typos or errors in the extract process and need to revise your work from step 2.
+**3.A.1)** Either attempt to materialize the raw assets for the EIA dataset you're working with in Dagster (learn more about Dagster in :doc:`run_the_etl`) or use the Jupyter notebook ``devtools/eia-etl-debug.ipynb`` to run the extract process independently for each dataset.
+Given that there are hundreds of columns mapped across all the different EIA spreadsheets, you'll almost certainly encounter typos or errors that will cause the extraction to fail.
+Interpret these errors and revise your work from step 2.

 B. FERC Form 1
 ^^^^^^^^^^^^^^